-A staggered or squared style wheel can be an important choice to make when you are adding new tires for your vehicle.
+A staggered or squared style wheel can be an important choice to make when you are adding new tires to your vehicle.
 A square fit means that the wheels on the front and the back are going to be the same.
-With a staggered fit, the wheels on the back are going to be wider.
-If you are choosing for a four-wheel-drive vehicle, you will only have the choice of a squared up wheel.
+With a staggering fit, the wheels on the back are going to be wider.
+If you are choosing a four-wheel-drive vehicle, you will only have the choice of a squared-up wheel.
 Choosing a staggered look could be an excellent way to go for a more aggressive look for your vehicle.

 A staggered fit will also widen the tire and this can give you better performance and handling.
 A staggered wheel is often better for performance but you will need to choose some type of aftermarket wheel to get this look and performance.

 If you are going off-road regularly or you regularly drive on rough roads, you’re going to want an aftermarket wheel that’s able to tackle this terrain and work with your suspension as well.
 Larger style tires are perfect for use in the mud and they can help you get out of a variety of difficult situations.
 If you want a type of tire that is going to improve performance and durability, you’ll want to consider an off-road tire.
 If you’re only going to be driving on the road, choosing an alloy wheel could be a wise decision for managing weight while improving performance.

 There’s a wide range of finishes that are available for most streetcars.
 Adding different powder coats, chrome finishing, matte black coats and more can give a distinct look for your rims.
 Choosing the finish that works best for your vehicle is a great option for keeping your vehicle looking stylish.

 A major consideration that you need to make is whether you would like to keep your wheels looking manufacturer-specific.
 If you want to maintain a look that is factory-fresh, you may want to choose chrome or a lighter finish for your wheels so that you can maintain your wheels and keep the overall look of your vehicle.